 Time passed and the man never distanced himself from the horse.
 Today it is used in a multitude of tasks, such as at work, war, sport, therapeutic trials, for entertainment and culture.
 It is estimated that there are in the world about 60 million horses, of which 34 million are in the Americas, a continent where only arrived after the discovery since they are a species naturally present only in Europe and Asia.

 Horses are among the fastest land animals in the world, so are widely used in racing today.
+They are provided with horse salt lick so that they can stay at their prime of their health.
 Since ancient times, these horses are used in speed and power disputes, as the chariot races in ancient Rome, which had cheerleaders who fought in the streets of the Eternal City.
 The fastest speed ever recorded of a racehorse is impressive 70.76 km / h.

 The horses suffered a series of artificial genetic alterations at the hands of human beings throughout history, as well as with other domesticated animals, such as cat and dog.
 This generated a lot of different breeds and colors, sizes, and shapes various.